Jessani-GL/Graphic-Design-App/README.md

 # Graphic-Design-App
-A application used to create graphics using Java and JavaFX
+A application used to create graphics using Java, JavaFX and SQL

 To use javaFX, set build path: